 Document attributes can be referenced in the content using an attribute reference (whereever the attribute substitution is enabled).
 A document attribute can be defined either in the document using an attribute entry (typically in the document header) or from the API or CLI.
 Not all document attributes can be modified.

 Element attributes are metadata on a specific element, like a block or an inline element.
 They are defined in an attribute list and only apply to that element.
 The placement of the attribute list depends on the element.
 The attribute name can either be a string (i.e., a named attribute) or an implicit numerical index (i.e., an unnamed, positional attribute).

 Unlike document attributes, element attributes cannot be referenced directly from the content, on the document model.
 In other words, they cannot be resolved using an attribute reference.
 Element attributes enrich or configure the behavior of an element, such as to apply a role or set the width of an image.
 An element attribute is defined using an attribute list on an element, or an available shorthand like a block title line.

 As you read through this documentation, you’ll frequently see references to the term macro.
-A macro is a syntax for representing non-text elements or that expands into text using the provided metadata.
+A macro is a syntax for representing non-text elements or syntax that expands into text using the provided metadata.
 See macro to learn more about the meaning of this term.